 - Constipation, diarrhea, a loss of appetite, or gas

-- Nerve problems like numbness or tingling, muscle weakness, and problems walking (extreme cases if left unattended)
+- Nerve problems like numbness or tingling, muscle weakness, knee pain and problem in walking (extreme cases if left unattended)

 - Vision loss